AdobeDocs/workfront.de-DE/help/quicksilver/maestro/records/edit-records.md

    Oder

-   Klicken Sie auf der Detailseite in ein beliebiges bearbeitbares Feld, um die Informationen zu bearbeiten.
+   Klicken Sie auf der Detailseite in ein beliebiges bearbeitbares Feld, um die Informationen zu bearbeiten. <!--Your changes are saved automatically.-->

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->

-1. Klicks **Änderungen speichern**. <!--logged a bug for this - this needs to be "Save"-->
+1. Klicks **Änderungen speichern**. <!--Eliminate this step when we release the new Details box in the table with the Details page.
+Add above that the saves are automatic-->